gvaldez81/semitki/CODING-STYLE.md

 ### Views

-File names are camel cased in the form ModuleActionView.js and corresponding template ModuleActionTemplate.hbs
+* File names are camel cased in the form ModuleActionView.js and corresponding template ModuleActionTemplate.hbs
+* Template names are in the form _module-template_